SirTebz/SirTebz/README.md

 # I'm Teboho Mokgosi! ⚡

-I am a passionate and enthusiast developer, driven by a curiosity for tech, software development and AI.
+I am a passionate and enthusiast developer, driven by a curiosity for tech, software development and cloud computing.
 My journey involves delving into the world of computer science and exploring new ideas.

 ## 🚀 About Me